devonpmack/cli-github-repo-creator/README.md

 4. Open the script you downloaded and replace `ACCESS_TOKEN_HERE` with the token you just generated.

-5. Now run the command `git config user.name <YOUR_USERNAME>` to register your github username.
+5. Now run the command `git config --global user.name <YOUR_USERNAME>` to register your github username.

 The script should now be fully set up